GeekyAnts/vue-native-core/README.md

 # Vue-Native-Core

-##This is fork of react-vue #https://github.com/GeekyAnts/vue-native-core
+## This is fork of [react-vue](https://github.com/GeekyAnts/vue-native-core)

-Vue-native-core is designed to connect React and Vue.
-Which help you run Vue in React.
+Vue-native-core is designed to connect React and Vue, which help you run Vue in React.

 There are three uses.

 * Use the [reactivity system](#reactivity-system) of Vue to observer React component
-* Use the [react-vue-loader](#vue-component) to run Vue component in React application
+* Use the [vue-native-scripts](#vue-native-scripts) to run Vue component in React Native
-* Use the [vue-native-scripts](#native) to run Vue component in React Native
+* Use the [vue-native-cli](#vue-native-cli) to generate a Vue Native App

 ### Reactivity System